 San Francisco has enough attractions to keep travelers and visitors busy for days.
 From big-name locations such as the Golden Gate Bridge and Fisherman’s Wharf to fabulous art galleries and international restaurants, the city flaunts plenty to see, hear, and experience.

-But in case your wanderlust wants to take you further away from San Francisco, no worries.
-The city is perfectly located within a short hop from several noteworthy destinations that require only a day or two to explore and enjoy.
+But in case your wanderlust wants to take you further away from San Francisco city, no worries.
+This destination is perfectly located within a short hop from several noteworthy places that require only a day or two to explore and enjoy.

 In this travel guide, we’ve rounded up 8 amazing San Francisco day trips that are just a few hours away from the city.
 From foodies to adventure seekers to beach hoppers, we’ve included something for everyone.